-With the searing heat of July on the wane, the gentle, hazy descent into the mellow-gold of autumn begins, but before we say goodbye to summer there’s a major job to do in the gardens….
+The gentle, hazy descent into the mellow-gold of autumn is, as yet, just beyond the horizon, so before we say goodbye to summer there’s a major job to do in the gardens….
 August is the perfect time to tackle summer-pruning wisterias.

-Master-pruner and all-round plant-whisperer, Alex James, The Oxfordshire Gardener’s Senior Horticulturist, gives us his expert advice on this timely task.
+Our master pruners and all-round plant whisperers give us their expert advice on this timely task.

 Well, wisteria will flower if left unchecked, but flowering can be improved when it’s pruned biannually, once in late summer and once again in winter.
 The late-summer prune is generally thought to be best undertaken in August.